matrousseau/DeepNews.ai/README.md

 Then, in the main.py file, we load every file to add it in a huge csv file and then we save this file locally by calling it 'AI_articles_dataset.csv'.

 ### 3. Predict articles

 Once we have our articles of the day cleaned, we need to select 3 articles for each user depending on his preferences.

 In a firt time, we need to collect many data to build a recommendation system.
 Since we start with no data, there is a problem called the "Cold Start problem", which mean we have to give to users articles without knowing their preferences.

-We will first use a classical neural network with embedding to make a classification between articles.
+We will first use a basic neural network with transfer learning (ELMO) for the embbeding layer to make a classification between articles.
 Each user has his own file with his history of what he has read.
 We initialize it with a default file and then each day we add the previous day's data depending on whether or not he has read his articles.

+The file **TrainModel.py** works in several steps :

+1. Add the label from the previous day
+2. Preprocessing on the daily data
+3. Retraining of the model with new data
+4. Predict 3 best articles and upload it on AWS S3

+As soon as we have the 3 predicted articles uploaded on S3, the messenger bot is able to send the customized articles for each user.